vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-how-is-money-destroyed.md

 money in proportion to the exchanges using money.
 This is one way to reduce the money supply.

-If population and productivity remain constant, then the money- creator could tax or demand some form of payment that would pull money back out of the economy.
+If population and productivity remain constant, then the money-creator could tax or demand some form of payment that would pull money back out of the economy.
 If this tax money was not re-spent into circulation, it would effectively be destroyed.